Note: this post contains affiliate links

 Although a few locals have commented that the fighting has been reduced in the last year, the civil war has been going on since the country first became independent from the UK in 1948.
 It has been described as one of the longest running civil wars in world history.

-Because of the lack of current information I’ve come across about Myanmar in the last six months, I wanted to put together a brief overview of what you can expect from the start of 2017.
+Because of the lack of current information I’ve come across about Myanmar in the last six months, I wanted to put together a brief overview of what you can expect from the country right now.

 Accommodation is relatively expensive